 - Purchases from unregistered dealers – If you purchase goods and services from unregistered dealers, you do not pay GST on purchases.
 Thus, you do not have any input tax credit to claim and registration may not be taken.

-- GST compliances – Once you’re registered under GST, it is compulsory to follow the provisions of GST Act.
-To avoid complicated compliances like filing returns, payment of tax, maintenance of accounts etc, registration should not be taken.
+- GST Compliances – Once you’re registered under GST, it is compulsory to follow the provisions of the GST Act.
+To avoid complicated compliances like filing returns, payment of tax, maintenance of accounts, etc, registration should not be taken.

 Voluntary Registration means applying for registration under GST (Goods and Service Tax) on a voluntary basis.
 The dealers who are not required to register as per the GST Act can apply for voluntary registration on GST Portal.

 The following can be the reasons for a business to apply for Voluntary GST: